bunsybuns123/dumble/README.md

 Dumble is a Puppeteer-based script that runs in a Node.js environment through CMD for cheating in online exams.
 (Works and is undetected in most exam sites)

 ## Supported Devices
 Desktop PCs or Laptops running **Windows 10 or newer** are supported.
+Note: this tool might not work accordingly on all devices.
+Fixes:
+- Use --verbose mode
+- Update node.js and git
+- Fix vulnerabilities in puppeteer via node.js

 ## Requirements